Supercharged Toyota 86

 Finish: Matte Black

-It comes with everything that you need to install it from the integrated air cooler, internal oil reservoir, duct connections, billet impeller, air filters, pulleys, belts, airbox, drain hose to mounting brackets.
-The installation process is easy and it can be done in less than 6 hours.
+It comes with everything that you need to install it from the integrated air cooler, internal oil reservoir, duct connections, billet impeller, air filters, pulleys, belts, airbox, and drain hose to mounting brackets.

 Another cool thing about this supercharger is that it looks like an OEM accessory with a matte black finish that perfectly blends with your engine appearance.